 The best news first: eat ‘em up!
 With veggies, you don’t have to consider portions.
 In fact, pile those greens as high as you can.
 (Unless, of course, your veggies are more oil than they are veggies.)
 This includes fresh herbs, too, which your taste buds will appreciate.

 Many fruits come in pre-portioned sizes, like apples, bananas, oranges, and peaches.
 If you can bite right into it, one is probably the magic number.
 But, if you’re eating an apple and you feel slightly satisfied after just a half, by all means, wrap up the second half.
-For berries and things you tend to slice like melon or mango, keep it under one cup.
-Dried fruit is super sugary (even the no-added-sugar kind, which is definitely what you’re eating right?), so cut it off at two tablespoons.
+For berries and things you tend to slice, like melon or mango, keep it under one cup.
+Dried fruit is super sugary (even the no-added-sugar kind), so cut it off at two tablespoons.
 Finally, everyone’s fave: avocado (yes, it’s a fruit!) is filled with healthy fats, so stick to eating a quarter of one at a time.

 Whether it’s whole wheat pasta, quinoa, or farro, a half cup (cooked) is usually a good portion size.
-For bread (you’re of course eating whole wheat or sprouted…), one slice is a better portion size than two.
-So, make friends with “toasts” over sandwiches.
+For bread (you’re of course eating sprouted or sourdough, right?), one slice is a better portion size than two.
+So, make friends with “toasts” instead of full sandwiches.